Keyframe animations are the foundation of modern motion design, allowing creators to produce smooth transitions and dynamic movements with precision.

 What are the advantages of keyframes?

-- They speed up the animation process
+- Acceleration of the animation process

 What are the disadvantages of keyframes?